Skip to main content Skip to secondary navigation

 Stanford treats undocumented students as U.S. domestic students in the undergraduate admission process, assessing their applications under the same need-blind admission policy it uses for citizens of the United States.

-Read additional information here from Provost Persis Drell about financial assistance available to current students who need support renewing their DACA status, and for those who may be subject to the expiration of work authorization.
+Below, read about Stanford’s commitments to undocumented students from Provost Persis Drell about financial assistance available to current students who need support renewing their DACA status, and for those who may be subject to the expiration of work authorization.

 Undergraduate Admissions